Sale of Real Estate, Mortgages & Insurance Coverage

 In most probates, real estate is transferred directly to the heirs.
-For example, Mom, a widow, dies and wills her house to her two adult children, Brother and Sister.
-Brother and Sister take title to the real estate thru the probate process and then put the house up for sale.
-Or, Sister decides she wants the house, makes a deal with Brother, and Sister takes title to the house through the probate process.
+For example, Mom, a widow, dies and wills her house to her two adult children.
+The two adult children take title to the real estate thru the probate process and then put the house up for sale.
+Or, one child decides they want the house, makes a deal with the other sibling and takes title to the house through the probate process.
 Transferring the real estate directly to the heir in the probate process is easy.

-But, occasionally, real estate must be sold during the probate process.
-Perhaps, in the above example, Brother and Sister don't get along and neither wants the house.
+Occasionally, real estate must be sold during the probate process.
+Perhaps, in the above example, the two adult children don't get along and neither wants the house.
 They don't want to take title to the house jointly and then have to sell it.
 Or, perhaps, the estate had debts to pay and the house has to be sold to pay off creditors.
 Or, perhaps, there are several heirs and it makes more sense to sell the house during probate and distribute the cash.
 Then the house must be sold through the probate process.

 Selling real estate through the probate process involves either jumping through various procedural hoops to obtain court approval of the sale, OR, jumping through various procedural hoops to sell the real estate without court approval if the personal representative of the estate is given full authority to administer the estate under the Independent Administration of Estates Act, N.R.S.
 143.300 et. seq.